Sammii-HK/communication-infographic/README.md

 ##### Server Side

-As the basis of the site was my dissertation I wanted a clean way to handle such a lage amount of data, so chose to convert the essay into JSON, which would be retrieved with Express, and loaded onto my React front end.
+As the basis of the site was my dissertation I wanted a clean way to handle such a large amount of data, so chose to convert the essay into JSON, which would be retrieved with Express, and loaded onto my React front end.

 ```javascript
 getData() {